 - Routine X-rays and other imaging

-Research costs involve the specifics of a clinical trial outside of a participant’s general medical care.
+Research costs involve the specifics of a clinical research study outside of a participant’s general medical care.
 While these costs typically aren’t covered by health insurance, they are usually covered by a trial’s sponsor.
 Examples of research costs include the following:

 - The study drug